 <document id="doc-1" type="provided-document" mime-type="application/pdf"> <description>Form document with input params</description> <data>[REMOVED FOR BREVITY]</data> <form> <input-param name="first-name" value="James"/> <input-param name="last-name" value="Raynor"/> <input-param name="email" value="firstname.lastname@example.org"/> </form> </document>

 Form fields can be specified as required in the PDF.
-If a document contains one or more required form fields, the end-user will not be allowed to complete the signing process before the required fields have been filled out.
+If a document contains one or more required form fields, the end-user will not be allowed to complete the signature process before the required fields have been filled out.

 Form fields can contain up to 256 characters.
 This applies both to fields completed by the end-user and to prefilled values supplied as part of the signing order.
-The end-user will not be allowed to complete the signing process if any form fields exceed the character limit.
+The end-user will not be allowed to complete the signature process if any form fields exceed the character limit.

 Creating a form